whisthq/whist/webserver/README.md

 │   ├── blueprints -->  our API endpoints are described here │   │   ├── aws
 │   │   │   └── aws_mandelbox_blueprint.py --> endpoints we use to create, delete, and manipulate AWS resources
-│   │   ├── mail
-│   │   │   ├── mail_blueprint.py --> endpoints for generating and sending emails
-│   │   │   └── newsletter_blueprint.py --> endpoints for sending out emails to a mailing list
 │   ├── config.py --> General app config and setup utils
 │   ├── constants --> Constants used throughout our program
 │   ├── exceptions.py --> exceptions we use throughout the app
 │   ├── factory.py -->  general application setup scripts
 │   ├── helpers --> helper utils we use throughout the codebase │   │   ├── blueprint_helpers --> any complex synchronous computation that's part of our endpoints
-│   │   │   ├── mail
-│   │   │   │   └── mail_post.py --> helpers that generate emails to send to users
 │   │   ├── helpers_tests
 │   │   │   ├── aws_tests
 │   │   │   │   └── test_ecs_client.py --> basic tests of ECSClient functionality